+So, a few months ago I was thinking about making an ELA skills review product – something with several different skills on one page – but when I asked my Facebook followers what they thought about the idea, a bunch of them basically said, “Well, that’s a swell idea, but what we really need is reading skills practice.”
 I am all about making what teachers need, so I went to work.
-I wanted to create a product that would be super easy to use – basically print and go, but would also provide rigorous, Common Core aligned practice, and be fun for the students too.
+I wanted to create a product that would be super easy to use – basically print-and-go but would also provide rigorous, Common Core-aligned practice and would be fun for the students, too.
 The resulting product is Text Time.

 If you look at the image below, you will notice a few things about the passages: